bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 The Role of the SCN in Sleep Regulation

-The suprachiasmatic nucleus’s control over melatonin secretion is central to sleep regulation.
-As darkness falls, the suprachiasmatic nucleus signals the pineal gland to produce melatonin, making us feel sleepy.
+The suprachiasmatic nucleus’s control over melatonin secretion is key to regulating sleep.
+As darkness sets in, it signals the pineal gland to produce melatonin, making you feel sleepy.
 In the morning, light exposure suppresses melatonin, promoting wakefulness.
-This fine-tuned process involves neurons that release neurotransmitters like VIP and vasopressin for optimal signaling.
-The precise timing of the suprachiasmatic nucleus dictates sleep phases, making the suprachiasmatic nucleus vital for restorative sleep.
+This careful process involves neurons that release neurotransmitters like VIP and vasopressin, ensuring optimal signaling and restorative sleep.

 Sleep Architecture and Circadian Timing